• Skip to primary navigation

 Brazos student loan refinancing

-Should you refinance your student loans with Brazos Higher Education?
+Should you take out private loans or refinance your student loans with Brazos Higher Education?
 This review will help you understand if you qualify and the rates you can expect.
+These rates were last updated on June 10, 2026.

 The great thing about Brazos is that they are on the Credible Platform.
 We love Credible because you can compare multiple companies in minutes!
 That can save you time and money.
 Plus, as a College Investor reader, you get up to a $1,000 gift card bonus if you refinance on Credible.
 See how Brazos compares here.